 What does it cost?

-For Australian children, the cost of a hospital stay, surgeon, anaesthetist and cochlear implant device are mostly covered by various forms of state and Commonwealth government funding, plus private health insurance where available.
-There is usually no cost to the family.
+For Australian children, the cost of a hospital stay, surgeon, anaesthetist and cochlear implant device may mostly be covered by various forms of state and Commonwealth government funding, plus private health insurance where available.

-Australian Hearing is funded by the Commonwealth government to provide repair services, replacements parts and batteries for eligible cochlear implant users.
+Hearing Australia receives funding from the Commonwealth government to provide repair services, replacements parts and batteries for eligible cochlear implant users.
 Processor upgrades may also be available, depending on eligibility and Commonwealth government funding.

 What are the benefits?